openstack/devstack-plugin-amqp1/README.rst

  Enabling in Devstack
 ======================

-Devstack plugin for AMQP 1.0 olso.messaging driver
+Devstack plugin for AMQP 1.0 olso.messaging driver - This plugin supports the QPID C++ broker and QPID Dispatch Router messaging systems for the rpc backend.
+Additional information on these messaging systems can be found at the Apache QPID homepage (https://qpid.apache.org).

 1. Download DevStack